mrphysics-bonn/python-ismrmrd-reco/README.md

 Reconstruction of JEMRIS simulation data can be started within JEMRIS by selecting the "-r" option in the simulation or by starting the BART recon in the GUI.
 However, the following prerequisites have to be met:
 - The reconstruction server has to be running.
-- The `client.py` has to be installed in the conda environment, where the JEMRIS simulation is executed.
+- The `client.py` (and its dependencies, see above) has to be installed in the conda environment, where the JEMRIS simulation is executed.
+Install the client by running `pip install .` from the "python-ismrmrd-server" folder.
+This lets you execute the client from anywhere.

 Reconstruction of already simulated data can also be started by running `send_data_jemris.sh` as described above.